-Maybe it's time for Ottawa to use its power to close those meatpacking plants until their owners fix their COVID-19 mess
+Maybe it's time for Ottawa to use its power to close those meat-packing plants until their owners fix their COVID-19 mess

 The federal form of government being what it is, it's not always easy for a Canadian government to step into matters of provincial jurisdiction even when it's in the national interest.
 And while we can argue that the Fathers of Confederation made the wrong choices about the division of powers between Parliament and the provinces, there's no way to deny both health care and workplace safety now fall mainly in the provincial bailiwick.

-Still, in the case of meatpacking plants, Ottawa has an effective tool it could use to deal with the serious problem that Alberta's provincial government is not only unwilling to address, but determined to abet.
+Still, in the case of meat-packing plants, Ottawa has an effective tool it could use to deal with the serious problem that Alberta's provincial government is not only unwilling to address, but determined to abet.

-The tool is that meatpacking plants that ship to other countries and across provincial borders are regulated by the federal government and must be inspected by the Canadian Food Inspection Agency.
+The tool is that meat-packing plants that ship to other countries and across provincial borders are regulated by the federal government and must be inspected by the Canadian Food Inspection Agency.

 Jurisdiction in these places is shared, in fact, as the provincial government remains constitutionally responsible for health and labour matters.
 But as long as the plants' owners want to ship their product across any border, Ottawa has the practical power to shut down the plants if it must.